Managing User or Client ID Authenticators

 Authentication policy from which the authenticator was created

-Using SCIM to Manipulate Authenticators
+Using the SCIM API to Manage Authenticators

 The URL of the HID Authentication Service platform (see HID Authentication service platforms around the world)